wp-plugins/my-optional-modules/readme.txt

 == Changelog ==
-* Excluding posts wasn't playing well with Twenty Fourteen.
-Let's see if we can fix that.
+* Rolling back (somewhat) on the Exclude fix.
+Seems it wasn't much of a fix.
+* Twenty Fourteen may not be playing nicely with this plugin (still).

 = .5 =
 * HTMLPurifier (added)